Mobility of geometric constraint systems with extrusion symmetry: Detecting finite flexibility and local redundancy

 It follows that we may define a regular point of $G$ in $(p,\ell)+X^{(\rho_{0})}$ to be a point $(q,m)$ with the property that there exists a neighborhood $N_{(q,m)}$ of $(q,m)$ in $(p,\ell)+X^{(\rho_{0})}$ so that $\textrm{rank } \widetilde{R}_{0}(G,q,m)= \textrm{max}\{\textrm{rank } \widetilde{R}_{0}(G,q',m')|\,(q',m')\in N_{(q,m)}\}$.
 So for checking $(q,m)$ for regularity in $(p,\ell)+X^{(\rho_{0})}$, we may simply consider the block matrix $\widetilde{R}_{0}(G,q,m)$ and compare its rank to the rank of the block matrices $\widetilde{R}_{0}(G,q',m')$.

-It is easy to check that the configurations of the frameworks in Examples~\ref{ex:1}, \ref{ex:2} and \ref{ex:3} are regular points of $G$ in $(p,\ell)+X^{(\rho_{0})}$ (for their respective maximum extrusion symmetry).
+It is easy to check that the configurations of the frameworks in Examples~\ref{ex:1}, \ref{ex:2} and \ref{ex:3} are regular points of $G$ in $(p,\ell)+X^{(\rho_{0})}$ (for their respective extrusion symmetry).
 Thus, we may conclude that the detected fully-symmetric infinitesimal flexes are in fact finite.
 The configuration of the cube framework in Example~\ref{ex:4}, however, is not a regular point of $G$ in $(p,\ell)+X^{(\rho_{0})}$ for $1$-fold extrusion symmetry (recall the discussion of this example in Section~\ref{sec:countph}).
-Thus, further analysis is needed to conclude that the detected infinitesimal flexes are in fact finite.
+Thus, further analysis (e.g. a direct geometric analysis of the structure) is needed to conclude that the detected infinitesimal flexes are in fact finite.

 Finally, we return to the example in Figure~\ref{fig:ex3}(a) and show that the infinitesimal flex is in fact finite.
 For simplicity, we label the vertices of each of the triangles $H_i$ as $a_i,b_i,c_i$, where $i=1,2,3$. and we denote by $G$ the underlying graph of the framework shown in Figure ~\ref{fig:ex3}(a).
 As we have already seen, for $i=1,2,3$, each of the frameworks corresponding to the subgraphs $\overline{H}_i$ of $G$ induced by the vertices in $V(G) \setminus V(H_i)$ has a simple extrusion symmetry and a finite motion, and hence a locally redundant constraint.
 We can choose three independent locally redundant constraints, such as the edges $\{c_1,c_2\}$, $\{c_2,c_3\}$ and $\{c_1,c_3\}$ (since each of these occurs in only one of the $\overline{H}_i$).
 The subgraph of $G$ induced by $V(G) \setminus\{c_1,c_2,c_3 \}$ remains and has an extrusion symmetry (where the triangle $b_1,b_2,b_3$ is an extrusion of the triangle $a_1,a_2,a_3$) and hence a remaining locally redundant constraint.
 So we have 4 independent locally redundant constraints overall.
 The simple scalar counting gives $2|V(G)|-|E(G)|-3=-3$ and hence after removing 4 locally redundant edges we have a net finite freedom count of 1 which must be the simultaneous rotation of the three triangles described in Section~\ref{sec:fowler-guest1}.